-- Large quantities of silver are heavy and can be difficult to handle; for example, a $50,000 holding in silver weighs over 200 pounds.
+- Large quantities of silver are heavy and may be difficult to handle; for example, a $50,000 holding in silver weighs over 200 pounds.

 - Very large holdings always demand extra attention to security and insurance coverage.

 Storing at Money Metals Depository Offers Some Very Real Advantages

 - Money Metals' depository building is custom-built to our specifications, using armored in thick steel and hardened concrete.

 - Money Metals Depository uses only top-of-the-line UL Class 3 vaults